Life, and recovery, are multi-leveled dynamics. There

 perspectives.

-to heal the causes - not keep focusing on the symptoms.
-In order
+we need to heal the causes - not keep focusing on the symptoms.
+In

 picking the baby out of the bath water instead of swinging between reactive